apryakhin/legion.stanford.edu/tutorial04.md

 If a logical region is a table, then the index space for that region is the set of rows in the table.
-Or to be more precise: rows are implicitly (or explicitly) assigned numbers, or indices, and the index space if the set of these indices.
+Or to be more precise: rows are implicitly (or explicitly) assigned numbers, or indices, and the index space is the set of these indices.

 Indices can be plain numbers, or they can be multi-dimensional (2-D, 3-D, etc.).
 Thus the set of points in an index space is a `Rect`